Uinta Basin Rail: Past efforts

 The Uinta basin's oil and mineral resources have long attracted the attention of railroad builders.
-The Denver and Salt Lake Railway (D&SL) was a company started in 1902 with a goal of connecting its namesake cities via the Uinta basin, to take advantage of these resources.
+The Denver, Northwestern and Pacific (DNW&P), later renamed to the Denver and Salt Lake Railway, was a company started in 1902 with a goal of connecting its namesake cities via the Uinta basin, to take advantage of these resources.
 While a significant portion of the line in Colorado was built, and still exists today, the company struggled financially and never progressed any closer than Craig, Colorado to the Uinta basin.
 After this effort failed, almost immediately other efforts began.

 The only rail line connecting the basin to the rail network that was actually built was the Uintah Railway.
 However, while the line served the basin for a few years, this line was problematic from day one.
 The Uintah Railway had a break of gauge, as this branch line was narrow gauge but connected to a standard gauge main at Mack, Colorado.
 The line featured a 7.5% grade with 65-degree curves, and was so steep that only articulated Shay locomotives, specifically designed for this route, were capable of navigating a portion of the line.
 This resulted in a single cargo train having to be both re-gauged, and multiple locomotive changeovers to reach its destination.
 All but the last few miles of the line were in Colorado, and the line was more useful to ship goods to Colorado rather than other cities in Utah.
 The book Utah Ghost Rails documents that through a bureaucratic loophole, the USPS charged in-state rates for shipping between the basin and Salt Lake City, assuming a straight line distance to calculate the rate, despite them using the Uintah Railway, and having to route the mail to Colorado first and then back into Utah.
 This meant it was significantly cheaper to ship by mail than pay the railroad directly.
 A number of businesses soon discovered this loophole, and when the builders of a bank in the town of Vernal learned this, they shipped 30 tons of bricks, one at a time, by mail.
 This nearly bankrupted the Utah division of the postal service, forcing them to adjust the shipping zone boundaries and regulations to match the geographical isolation of the Uinta Basin from the rest of Utah.
 Once modern highways were built into the basin, the line was unable to compete with truck traffic and was abandoned in 1939.